-The 2015 Greer Cabernet Sauvignon offers very pretty aromatics – bright and lively fruit including raspberry, red cherry and floral hints including dried rose petal.
-Superbly balanced there is a fine integration of fruit, acid and structure – the wine is seamless in its presentation.
+The 2015 Greer Cabernet Sauvignon offers very pretty aromatics including bright and lively fruit of raspberry, red cherry and floral hints including dried rose petal.
+Superbly balanced there is a fine integration of fruit, acid and structure – this wine is seamless in its presentation.
 It has also held its freshness very nicely over the years (we tasted 4 years after its vintage date).
 Gravelly well-integrated tannins showcase this wine’s lovely texture.
 Perhaps a bit more robust structure then the 2016 vintage.
-Lingers with mouth watering fruit including notes of red cherry and cranberry.
+Lingers with mouthwatering fruit including notes of red cherry and cranberry.

 The label is intriguing; it depicts a hand-drawn lion.
 Robert’s great-great-Grandfather taught calligraphy in the late 1880s and this image was taken from a poster dating from around 1880 advertising his services.